-Students in an Honours, Specialization, or Major BA in Psychology may elect to complete the Certificate in Applied Behaviour Analysis (ABA)-Lifespan.
-The required courses allow students to gain experience in designing and implementing Applied Behaviour Analysis (ABA) programs with individuals with emotional/behavioural and/or developmental needs.
+In addition to earning a degree, students pursuing either a Child and Family Studies, or a Psychology (BA) Honours Specialization, Specialization, or Major, may elect to complete the Certificate in Applied Behaviour Analysis (ABA)-Lifespan.
+The required courses provide opportunity for students to gain experience in designing and implementing Applied Behaviour Analysis (ABA) programs for individuals with emotional/behavioural and/or developmental needs.
 Learn More...

 Certificate in Early Intensive Behaviour Intervention (EIBI) - Autism Spectrum Disorders (ASD)

-Students in an Honours, Specialization, or Major BA in Psychology may elect to complete the Certificate in Early Intensive Behaviour Intervention (EIBI)-Autism Spectrum Disorders (ASD).
-The required courses allow students to gain experience in designing and implementing Applied Behaviour Analysis (ABA) programs in Early Intensive Behaviour Intervention (EIBI) settings, and working with children with Autism Spectrum Disorders (ASD)..
+Students pursuing either a Child and Family Studies, or a Psychology (BA) Honours Specialization, Specialization, or Major, may elect to complete the Certificate in Early Intensive Behaviour Intervention (EIBI)-Autism Spectrum Disorders (ASD).
+The required courses allow students to gain experience in designing and implementing Applied Behaviour Analysis (ABA) programs in Early Intensive Behaviour Intervention (EIBI) settings, and to work with children with Autism Spectrum Disorders (ASD).
 Learn More...

 Certificate in Program Evaluation and Applied Research (PEAR)

-Students in an Honours, Specialization, or Major BA in Psychology may elect to complete the Certificate in Program Evaluation and Applied Research (PEAR).
-The required courses offer upper year students experience in carrying out applied research and evaluation as part of a departmental research team, in collaboration with community stakeholders.
+Students pursuing either a Child and Family Studies, or a Psychology (BA) Honours Specialization, Specialization, or Major, may elect to complete the Certificate in Program Evaluation and Applied Research (PEAR).
+The required courses offer experience to upper-year students in applied research and evaluation as part of a departmental research team and in collaboration with community stakeholders.
 Learn More...